In this article...

 The parties will also work together to draft and execute a Joint Parenting Agreement to resolve issues of allocation of parenting time and responsibility.

-With all of these issues resolved at the outset, the parties can usually effectuate their divorce without multiple court appearances; without depositions or written discovery; and without litigation, motion practice or evidentiary hearings.
+With these issues resolved at the outset, the parties can usually effectuate their divorce without multiple court appearances, without depositions or written discovery; and without litigation, motion practice, or evidentiary hearings.
 This significantly reduces the length of the divorce, the legal fees required, and the stress on everyone involved.

 A joint simplified divorce is an expedited divorce available to people who meet certain statutory requirements.
-We discussed the eligibility requirements for joint simplified divorce in detail in our previous article, but the gist is that to qualify for a joint simplified divorce the marriage must have been less than 8 years, there must not be any children involved, and the couple must not own any significant assets.
+In our previous article, we discussed the eligibility requirements for a joint simplified divorce.
+Still, the gist is that to qualify for a joint simplified divorce, the marriage must have been less than eight years, there must not be any children involved, and the couple must not own any significant assets.

-In a Cooperative Divorce or a Collaborative Divorce, the parties are not necessarily starting from a place in which they agree on all issues, but they wish to resolve the issues through negotiation and without litigating them in court.
+In a Cooperative Divorce or a Collaborative Divorce, the parties are not necessarily starting from a place where they agree on all issues.
+Still, they wish to resolve the issues through negotiation and without litigating them in court.
 In these cases, the parties and their attorneys agree in writing to use good faith efforts to freely exchange information and work to negotiate a marital settlement agreement and joint parenting agreement outside of court.
 The differences between Cooperative Divorce and Collaborative Divorce are discussed in detail in our previous article.

 In a Family Mediation, the parties and their attorneys work through a neutral third-party mediator to assist them in resolving any difficult issues out of court.
 Family mediation can be initiated if the parties and their attorneys fail to resolve all issues on their own through a Cooperative or Collaborative Divorce but still wish to avoid the stress and costs of litigation.